If you fancy yourself as a fantasy football guru, you’ll absolutely love Football INDEX.

-Just like buying shares in a company on the London Stock Exchange, Football INDEX allows us to buy shares in footballers with cash, build a portfolio, earn dividends and hopefully sell at a profit.
+Just like buying shares in a company, Football INDEX allows us to buy shares in footballers, build a portfolio, earn dividends and hopefully sell at a profit.

-Your first option is to ‘JOIN SELL QUEUE’.
+The first option is ‘JOIN SELL QUEUE’.
 This allows you to sell your shares back to the market where they can be purchased by other users at a specified price.
-You should go for this option if you believe there is a demand for your player.
-Yes, you’ll be in a queue, but you’ll get a better return and it shouldn’t take too long to sell them.
+You should go for this option if you don’t mind waiting for your shares to sell.
+It shouldn’t take too long and you’ll get a fair return.

 How to make a profit on Football INDEX

-There are two different ways to make a profit on the INDEX.
+There are three ways to make a profit on the INDEX.

 Can I lose money on Football INDEX?

 Football INDEX is a betting platform where we place bets on footballers increasing in value over time.